kristinemlarson/gnssrefl/README.md

 That command will produce [this periodogram summary](tests/p041-l1.png).
 By default, these are L1 data only.
 Note that the x-axis does not go beyond 6 meters.
-This is because you have used the dfeaults which set that.
-Furthermore, you are not able to resolve very small reflector heights, so there are no results shown smaller than 0.5 meters.
-These are periodograms
+This is because you have used the defaults.
+Furthermore, note that results on the x-axis begin at 0.5 meters.
-to give you a sense of whether there is a planar reflector below your antenna.
+Since you are not able to resolve very small reflector heights with this method, this region is not allowed.
+These periodograms give you a sense of whether there is a planar reflector below your antenna.
 The fact that the peaks in the periodograms bunch up around 2 meters means that at this site the antenna phase center is ~ 2 meters above the ground.
 The colors change as you try different satellites.
 If the data are plotted in